 These will be a hit at all your game day festivities, but just incase you need some more appetizer inspiration, I’ll remind you of a few great recipes from the past.
 These Loaded Baked Potato Spring Rolls are like these nacho spring rolls, but filled with potatoes instead.
 If dip is the name of your game, then give this Kale Artichoke Dip or Mushroom and Queso Fundido a try!
 I’m also all about the sliders at parties (I’ve written a book on the matter, so it’s no surprise).
 It’s good thing for you I’ve crowned myself The Slider King of The World.
 These Surf ‘n’ Turf Sliders are the way to go, and a great place to read about my upcoming book (just not-so-casually throwing that in here, forgive me).
 Pot Roast Sliders, Seafood Sliders, Baked Potato Sliders, or even Fried Shrimp Po’Boy Sliders are also great dishes to invite to your party.
 Feel free to look through the “cocktails” tab on the site to look through all of the great drinks to serve along side your game day party.

 If you make any of these game day recipes (or any other recipe from the site on any other occasion for that matter) be sure to let me know.
 Snap a picture and share it online with the #candidappetite or #thecandidappetite hashtags.
 I love to see your photos (it makes my day)!
 Be the coolest person on the block with the best appetizers.
-Make Susan next door jealous because Susan won’t have these amazing nacho spring rolls at her super bowl party.
+Make Susie next door jealous because Susie won’t have these amazing nacho spring rolls at her super bowl party.
 No she won’t, because she isn’t cool.
 But you can be.
-You’re smarter than Susan.
-Make these spring rolls and beat Susan once and for all.
+You’re smarter than Susie.
+You’re cooler than Susie.
+Make these spring rolls and beat Susie once and for all.

 The first thing we need to work on is the beef filling for our spring rolls.
 We’re going to be making this just as if we’re cooking up ground beef filling for tacos.
 Brown the ground sirloin in a skillet, with the onions and tomatoes.